maplibre/maplibre.github.io/content/news/2022-12-18-maplibre-rs-monthly/index.md

   </figcaption>
 </figure>

-All of the above features are not yet merged into the main branch of maplibre-rs as further design changed need to happen.
+All the above features are not yet merged into the main branch of maplibre-rs as further design changed need to happen.
 For example, the management of GPU resources is very verbose right now.
 Additions of GPU resources and requires changes in some core engine `struct`.
 To mitigate this, further abstractions need to be invented.
 After those design changes and resolving all discussions in the PRs we can merge in the features.